Luthaf/rascaline/docs/src/how-to/long-range.rst

 descriptor (far field) should contain different information from what the short-range descriptor already offers.

-Such descriptor can be constructed within `rascaline` as sketched by the image below.
+Such descriptor can be constructed within `featomic` as sketched by the image below.

 .. figure:: ../../static/images/long-range-descriptor.*
     :align: center

-In this example will construct such a descriptor using the :ref:`radial integral splining <python-utils-splines>` tools of `rascaline`.
+In this example will construct such a descriptor using the :ref:`radial integral splining <python-utils-splines>` tools of `featomic`.

 .. tabs::